mrmiddy/My-Portfolio/README.md

 # Credits

-Although I modified the index.html and jumbotron-narrow.css files, these were a template and all other files were created by Bootstrap for which I'm very greatful for them letting the public use and modify freely.
+Although I modified the index.html and jumbotron-narrow.css files, these were templates and all other files were created by Bootstrap for which I'm very greatful for them letting the public use and modify freely.